Dr Christian Eichert

-Christian A Eichert is a lecturer in Marketing and Consumer Behaviour at the Institute of Management Studies at Goldsmiths, University of London.
-He is currently finishing his PhD in Marketing and Consumption Studies at Cass Business School.
-Christian started his first company aged 14, and has more than 15 years of experience in founding, managing, and consulting for businesses in Europe and the United States.
+Christian started his first company aged 14, and has more than 20 years of experience in founding, managing, and consulting for businesses in Europe and the United States.
 He has worked in a variety of industries, including online B2C and B2B services, datacenter and IP infrastructure, blockchain technology, education, and investment management and advisory.

-- BA & MA Business Economics and General Management with Distinction (Witten/Herdecke)
+- BA Business Economics & MA General Management (Witten/Herdecke), with distinction

-- MSc Social and Cultural Psychology with Distinction (London School of Economics and Political Science)
+- MSc Social and Cultural Psychology (London School of Economics), with distinction

-- PhD (cand) Marketing (Cass Business School, City, University of London)
+- PhD Management / Marketing (Cass, City, University of London)

 Publications and research outputs